Assisting You Throughout Your Case

 At the outset of your case, we will explain how litigation matters generally progress.
 Although at times we may not have any news to report to you, we will still be working to advance your case through discovery, strategy, file review, case law review, and various other case matters.

-In most cases, there will be opportunities to engage in meaningful settlement discussions with opposing counsel.
+In employment and injury cases, there will be opportunities to engage in meaningful settlement discussions with opposing counsel.
 Often the best time for these discussions is after significant discovery has taken place, so that each side knows the testimony and evidence likely to be introduced at trial.
-As experienced employment attorneys, we will discuss with you the time or times that such discussions are likely to have the best result for you.
+As experienced employment and injury attorneys, we will discuss with you the time or times that such discussions are likely to have the best result for you.

 Your Role in Litigation